 City Blossoms has designed a unique method of developing and managing robust green spaces where children and youth are engaged as the main cultivators.
 We specialize in an art-based, hands-on approach that emphasizes the strengths and unique qualities of each learning center.
 All City Blossoms projects are organic and designed to work with the local environment and community needs.
 We look forward to bringing City Blossoms to schools and learning centers all around the area and increasing children and youth awareness about caring for the environment and themselves.

-Coming EARLY MARCH 2013 for early childhood educators!
-After years of teaching children ages 3-5 City Blossoms is publishing Our First Harvest/Nuestra Primera Cosecha, a bilingual year-round curriculum consisting of 30 garden-related lessons plus all kinds of resources and helpful hints.
+The wait is now over!
+After years of teaching children ages 3-5 City Blossoms has published Our First Harvest/Nuestra Primera Cosecha, a bilingual year-round curriculum consisting of 30 garden-related lessons plus all kinds of resources and helpful hints.
 Lessons align with typical educational standards and investigate subjects including:

 * Observing plant life cycles

 * Learning about insects and their roles in a garden

 Fun and playful, this book is designed to work for learning centers just starting to explore gardening to schools with established green spaces.
 Click here to purchase this and other publications.
 For more information, please email firstname.lastname@example.org.